AntonyDerache/graph-labyrinth-game/readme.md

 # 🔎 Labyrinth game

-labyrinth is a shell game where you will spawn in a labyrinth and you will have to find the correct escape room.
+Labyrinth is a shell game where you will spawn in a labyrinth and you will have to find the correct escape room.
 You goal is to find this room in the minimal steps as possible.

 ## Features